jamesm62/sudokumaster/DESIGN.md

   - Creates an `IndexStream` to the html file, which allows the resources to be build into the jar for easy relocation and running
   - Reads the file, sends a 200 status code, and writes the file to the response body
   - Closes the `httpExchange`

+### `ServerApiHandler`
+  - Implements `HttpHandler` for easy inlining to `HttpServer#createContext`
+  - Abstract class
+  - Abstracts out some of the code used in both api handlers
+  - Method `handle`:
+    - Param `httpExchange`: the `HttpExchange` between the server and the client
+    - Parses the body of the request into Json
+    - Gets the return value from `getResponse`
+    - Responds to the client with the response data
+    - If any errors are thrown, they are caught by a catch block, and are sent to the client incase of client error to let them know of the issue
+    - Closes the `httpExchange`
+  - Method `getResponse`:
+    - Param `httpExchange`: the `HttpExchange` between the server and the client
+    - Param `response`: the body for the response to the client
+    - Sets the response headers and body.
+    - Was abstracted to remove nested `try/catch` and redundancies
+  - Abstract Method `getResponse`:
+    - Param `request`: The Json representation for the request body
+    - Throws exception, allowing for any errors to easily be send to the client
+    - Should be used to process the data from the request and respond to the client if needed.

 ## Website design
 Written with html, css, and javascript.
 Nothing too technical about the implementation.
 Most of the design decisions were based on improving the ease of use and clean asthetic of the website, such as bordering 3x3 squares with thicker lines and placing the board and buttons in intuitive locations.